xuankimtran/docs-1/pages/katalon-studio/docs/test-case-preferences.md

 ### Line-wrapping Settings

-When you edit in script view, depending on how you want to view your scripts, you can enable/disable the line-wrapping to wrap up the code lines in a customized maximum line width.
+When you edit in script view, depending on how you want to view your scripts, you can enable/disable the line-wrapping to wrap up the code lines in customized maximum line width.

 When switching from the manual mode to the script mode, you can also wrap the code lines by pressing a keyboard combination of **Command+Shift+F** for macOS or **Ctrl+Shift+F** for Windows and Linux.